basiliscos/dot-files/articles/rotor-v0.09.md

 io_context.run();
 ~~~

-The `builder` pattern is activly used in `v0.09` in [rotor](https://github.com/basiliscos/cpp-rotor).
-Here the root supervisor `sup` was created.
-On it 3 actors were instantiated: the user defined
-`db_actor_t` and `acceptor_actor_t` and implicitly created registry actor.
-As usual in actor system
-all actors are decoupled each from other, they share only message types (skipped here).
+The `builder` pattern is actively used in the `v0.09` [rotor](https://github.com/basiliscos/cpp-rotor).
+Here, the root supervisor `sup` was created with 3 actors instantiated on it: the user defined `db_actor_t` and `acceptor_actor_t` and implicitly created a registry actor.
+As typical for the actor system, all actors are decoupled from each other, only sharing message types (skipped here).

-All actors are simply created here and supervisor knows not the relations between them, because
-actors are loosely coupled and became more automonous since `v0.09`.
+All actors are simply created here and supervisor knows not about the relations between them, because actors are loosely coupled and became more automonous since `v0.09`.

-The runtime configuration can be completely different: actors can be created on different threads,
-different supervisors, and even using different event loops, but the actors implementation remains
-the same (5).
-In that cases, there will be more then one
-root supervisors; however to let them find each other the `registry` actor address should be shared
-between them.
-That is also supported via the `get_registry_address()` method of `supervisor_t`.
+The runtime configuration can be completely different: actors can be created on different threads, different supervisors, and even using different event loops, but the actor implementation remains the same (5).
+In that cases, there will be more than one root supervisor; however, to enable them to find each other, the `registry` actor address should be shared between them.
+This is also supported via the `get_registry_address()` method of `supervisor_t`.

 ## Summary

-The most important feature of [rotor](https://github.com/basiliscos/cpp-rotor) `v0.09` is the
-pluginization of its core.
-Among the other [plugins](https://basiliscos.github.io/cpp-rotor-docs/index.html)
-the most important are: `link_client_plugin_t` plugin which maintains kind a "virtual connection" between
-actors, `registry_plugin_t` which allows to register and discover actor addreses by their
-symbolic names and the `resources_plugin_t`, which suspends actor init/shutdown until external
+The most important feature of [rotor](https://github.com/basiliscos/cpp-rotor) `v0.09` is the pluginization of its core.
+Among other [plugins](https://basiliscos.github.io/cpp-rotor-docs/index.html), the most important are: the `link_client_plugin_t` plugin, which maintains kind of "virtual connection" between actors; the `registry_plugin_t`, which allows registing and discovering actor addresses by their symbolic names; and the `resources_plugin_t`, which suspends actor init/shutdown until external asynchronous events occur.
-asynchronous events will happen.

-There is less important changes in the relese, like new non-public properties
-[access](https://basiliscos.github.io/blog/2020/07/23/permission-model/) and builder pattern for
+There are a few less prominent changes in the release, such as the new non-public properties [access](https://basiliscos.github.io/blog/2020/07/23/permission-model/) and builder pattern for actors construction.
-actors construction.

-Any feedback on rotor is welcome!
+Any feedback on [rotor](https://github.com/basiliscos/cpp-rotor) is welcome!

 PS.
-I'd like to say thanks for [crazypanda.ru](https://crazypanda.ru) for supporting me in my
+I'd like to say thanks to [crazypanda.ru](https://crazypanda.ru) for supporting me in my actor model research.
-actor model researches.

 ### Notes

-(1) Currently it will lead to segfault upon attempt to deliver a message to an actor, which supervisor
-is already destroyed.
+(1) Currently, it will lead to segfault upon attempt to deliver a message to an actor, whose supervisor is already destroyed.

-(2) If it will not notify, init-request timeout will occur, and the actor will be asked by supervisor
-to shutdown, i.e. bypass the `operational` state.
+(2) If it does not notify, init-request timeout will occur, and the actor will be asked by its supervisor to shut down, i.e. bypass the `operational` state.

-(3) You might ask: what will happen, if a client-actor will not confirm unlink in time?
-Well, this is
-somewhat a violation of contract, and the method `system_context_t::on_error(const std::error_code&)`
-will be invoked, which by default will print error to `std::cerr` and invoke `std::terminate()`.
-To
-avoid contract violation, shutdown timeouts should be tuned to allow client-actors unlink in time.
+(3) You might ask: what happens if a client-actor does not confirm unlinking on time?
+Well, this is somewhat of a violation of contract, and the `system_context_t::on_error(const std::error_code&)` method will be invoked, which, by default, will print error to `std::cerr` and invoke `std::terminate()`.
+To avoid contract violation, shutdown timeouts should be tuned to allow client-actors to unlink on time.

 (4) During shutdown the `registry_plugin_t` will unregister all registered names in the `registry`.

-(5) With the exception, when different event loops are used.
-When actors use event loop API direcly,
-they will, obviosly, change with event loop change, but that's outside of rotor.
+(5) With the exception of when, different event loops are used.
+When actors use event the loop API directly, they will, obviously, change following the event loop change, but that's beyond [rotor](https://github.com/basiliscos/cpp-rotor).